Oshkosh All-Stars: National Basketball League

 The all-white Oshkosh All-Stars played the all-black New York Renaissance Big Five (Rens) for the first time in February 1936 in a two-game series.
 The series drew such a large crowd that team manager Darling decided to play the Rens again in 1937 in a five-game series.
 The games were held in Oshkosh, Racine, Green Bay, Ripon, and Madison, Wisconsin.
 Darling declared that the winner of the series would be considered the world's champions of basketball.

-The All-Stars lost the series, three games to two, but Robert Douglas, the Ren's owner, agreed to playing an additional two-game series that would extend the "World series" to seven games.
+The All-Stars lost the series, three games to two, but Robert Douglas, the Ren's owner, agreed to playing an additional two-game series that would extend the "World Series of Basketball" to seven games.
 If the All-Stars won those two games, they would be considered the world's basketball champions, winning four games to three.
 The All-Stars defeated the Rens in both games.
 The following season the NBL added Oshkosh as a founding member.

 The team was a part of the NBL for 12 years, starting in 1937 and ending in 1949.
 During this time, the All-Stars made it to the playoffs 11 of the 12 years, appeared in the NBL championship five consecutive years (1938–1942), and won the NBL Championship twice, in 1941 and 1942.
 The All-Stars also won the 1942 World Professional Basketball Tournament, defeating the Detroit Eagles in the final.